nsw logo NSW Government

 If you cannot determine whether lead risk work is being carried out, then assume it is and notify us.

-Submit the Notification of lead risk work form at least seven days before lead work begins.
+Submit the Notification of lead risk work form (within) seven days prior to the (commencement of) lead risk work.
 Each form is valid for the duration of the lead risk work.

 You need to notify us if a worker needs to be removed from working with lead.